uva-slp/git-hw-to-fork/flickr.md

 ```
 For the images, you could choose different size by setting the tags:

--square, which has dimensions of 75x75px
+*square, which has dimensions of 75x75px
--thumbnail, which is 100px on longest side
+*thumbnail, which is 100px on longest side
--small, which is 240px on longest side
+*small, which is 240px on longest side
--medium, which is 500px on its longest side
+*medium, which is 500px on its longest side
--large, which is 1024px on longest side
+*large, which is 1024px on longest side
--original, which is the original image file
+*original, which is the original image file

  Here is an example if you want to loop through each of the photos in the $thumbs array to build the thumbnail display.
  You could request the thumbnail-sized images by using buildPhotoURL method for the image source URLs and link each thumbnail to its medium version on the Flickr server: